-If you feel called to consider a vocation to the priesthood or diaconate, please speak to a priest, call the Vocation Office at 617-746-5939 or see the Archdiocesan website: www.vocationsboston.org
+If you feel called to consider a vocation to the priesthood or diaconate, please speak to one of the priest or deacons after Mass or at any time.
+You may also contact Fr.
+Eric Cadin at the Vocation Office at 617-746-5939.
+Also, check out the Archdiocesan website: vocationsboston.org

 Theology of Holy Orders